Marine Worms, Pacific Northwest

 The annelids are the segmented worms, in other words, made up of segments that are formed by subdivisions that partially transect the body cavity.
 Also included are the feather duster worms.

-The chaetognatha is a relatively unknown group of worms.
+The Chaetognatha is a relatively unknown group of worms.
 Chaetognatha are known as arrow worms, they are tiny marine predators that locate their prey by detecting vibrations produced by zooplankton, they use sharp hooks and teeth at the front of the body to grab their victims and immobilize them with neurotoxins.

-There are more worms than these but these are the most common worms on our coast, they are all quite fascinating to observe if you take the time to locate them.
+These are the most common worms on our coast, they are all quite fascinating to observe if you take the time to locate them.